Adaptability and Resilience—The Key to Being a Change Agent

 What will the world look like after the COVID-19 pandemic?
 I think we know the partial answer to this question.
 The way of working has quickly evolved around us with hybrid working becoming more normal, the balance of power shifts to the side of the workforce, and let’s not forget The Great Resignation just yet.
 However, with so many changes going on around us—like a never-ending April Fools prank—the rest of the answer remains a blindspot.
 Terms like “post-pandemic” are popping up, but the truth is the pandemic is not over yet.
 Despite that, our lives and work must go on, and we need to learn ways to be as resilient and adaptable as possible.

 Even for those who are usually resilient, the whole crisis still takes a toll on their mental health.
 Before joining SHL, I was doing some freelance work.
-The crisis started almost at the same time when I started my business, so you can imagine how hard it was, especially when at the same time I also lost my mother to COVID-19.
+The crisis started almost at the same time as I started my business, so you can imagine how hard it was, especially when at the same time I also lost my mother to COVID-19.
 While I must admit I jumped with joy when the world started shifting toward the remote work model, my personal loss and the uncertainties caused by the crisis were too much to bear.
 I longed for stability and a break, for my mental health’s sake.
 My story is not that unique though.
 I know many people who went through similar things, and some even worse as they also lost their jobs.

 Despite these difficulties, I also know that I would not stay down for too long—the fighter inside me would not allow it.
 I knew that to improve my situation, I needed to do something to change it, so I could rebound from the trauma and get back to fully functioning again in my private and professional lives.
 That is when I decided that I needed to be a change agent for myself.